We are searching for

 There are thousands of dealerships for each manufacturer in the United States, and not all of them are held to the same standard.
 As always with car buying, being vigilant can save you time and money.
 If you believe a vehicle isn't being properly represented or you see signs that the sale may be a part of a scam, don't hesitate to back out and find another way to purchase your car.
 There are always more dealerships or private citizens to purchase from and your instincts could prevent you from being victimized.

-Manufacturer Buyback Vehicle Frequently Asked Questions
+Car Buyback Frequently Asked Questions

-What is a Manufacturer Buyback Vehicle?
+What Is a Manufacturer Buyback Vehicle?

 A manufacturer buyback vehicle is a car that has been bought by a manufacturer back from a car buyer due to defects or dissatisfaction.
 They then fix the car if it needs repairs and sell the vehicle for a lower price.